-These shoes come with a 1.4” heel height.
-Which is notably higher than most squat shoes.
+These squatting shoes come with a 1.4” heel height, which is notably higher than most squat shoes for powerlifting.
 If you don’t think it’s uncomfortable, this added height will definitely improve your squat mechanics if you lack mobility in your ankles and hips.

 There is a supportive velcro strap above the laces in the midfoot region to securely support your feet.
-Nordic claims that the velcro stitching, alongside the overall stitching, is top-notch and highly durable.
+Nordic claims that the velcro stitching and overall stitching are top-notch and highly durable.

-I only found a couple of reviews complaining from poor materials.
+Some lifters I know who have used these shoes have complained about poor materials.
 But to keep you safe, these shoes have a 1-year full refund warranty.
-And I have to say, nearly all reviews praised their customer support.
-You won’t get that same level of attention with other squat shoe brands.
+And I must say, nearly everyone I know who wears these shoes praises Nordic’s customer support.
+You won't get that same level of attention with other squat shoe brands.

-The outsole is completely flat, without the usual indentations found on other soles.
+The outsole is flat, without the usual indentations on other soles.
 However, it doesn’t affect the anti-slip function.
 It grips greatly as long as you’re standing on a dry surface.

-Moist surfaces are reported to slightly decrease their traction.
+Moist surfaces can slightly decrease their traction.
 So stay safe and wipe any sweat before lifting large weights.

 - Affordable price